stuartlynne/fitness_hrv/README-release-notes.md

 - pan and zoom for graph panel
 - save graphs to PDF
 - MO2 analysis panel

+## v0.31
+- set the y-axis dynamically for some statistics, e.g. Moxy, Heart rate and power

 ## v0.30
 - MeanDiff plot added for HRM, PWR and MO2